xelad0m/vscode-jupyter-toc/README.md

 Adding new or updating existing Table of contents:

-* Type "**Generate**"
+* Start typing "**Generate**"
-* Choose "**Juptyer: Generate TOC for Jupyter notebook**"
+* Choose "**Juptyer: Generate table of contents**"
   * New cell with TOC for notebook will be inserted before current selected cell or existing TOC will be updated

 Removing Table of contents

-* Type "**Remove**"
+* Start typing "**Remove**"
-* Choose "**Juptyer: Remove TOC from Jupyter notebook**"
+* Choose "**Juptyer: Remove table of contents**"
-  * Notebook cell with table of content will be removed from notebook.
+  * Notebook cell with table of contents will be removed from notebook.
 All made formatting of headers such as numbering and anchors will be removed too.

+These commands are also aviable as Editor Toolbar menu items under the overflow menu (...)

 ### 4.1.
 Some details and tips

 1. Jupyter notebook cell with generated TOC on update replaces with new one so there is no sence to place in it any other text data.
 2. Default settings for TOC generation can be changed via `File - Preferences - Settings - Jupyter TOC` section.
+Or choose this extension in Extension browser (`Ctrl+Shift+X`), than press `Manage` button, choose `Extension settings`.
 3. The settings for a particular Jupyter notebook can be overrided by editing the settings directly in the in the bottom of cell with the table of contents.
-These settings will have the highest priority for the subsequent generation of the table of contents in this document.
+These settings will have the highest priority for the subsequent generation/update of the table of contents in this document.
 4. **NOTE**: When generating table of contents with numbering and/or anchors the headers in the document cells are being edited.
 Before generate/update or remove the table of contents from notebook the extension clears all headers from numbering and anchors.
 So if some original titles had numbering and/or whole title anchors, then such numbering and/or anchors will be lost.
 But if you have links on some words of headers they will be saved.
 **For example:**
 - `# [My header links to some where](#http://some/where)`